- Home

 If you’re lucky enough to have a pet, even if you’ll be missing human company this Christmas, you can try to make the most of your time with your loyal companion.
 Dogs especially will love your company, and may even thrive off the undivided attention.

-Christmas movies are also great to watch while snuggled up with your pet, and if you have a dog, perhaps the two of you could go out for a walk along a different route to normal – just to make the day that bit more special.
-And if you really want to treat your dog or cat, then PDSA have also published guidance on how to have a pet-safe roast dinner!
+Christmas movies are also great to watch while snuggled up with your pet, and if you have a dog, perhaps the two of you could go out for a walk along a new route – just to make the day a bit more special.
+And if you really want to treat your dog or cat, PDSA has also published guidance on how to have a pet-safe roast dinner!

 Final thoughts…

-With this in mind, it can be helpful to try to make the most of this one-on-one time with yourself by spending it doing things that make you happy.
-While relationships with others are important, the most important relationship we have is with ourselves – so being kind to yourself, and showing yourself some love, could be the best present you give yourself this year.
+With this in mind, it can be helpful to try to make the most of this me-time by doing things that make you happy.
+While relationships with others are important, the most significant relationship we have is with ourselves – so be kind to yourself.
+Showing yourself some love could be the best present you give yourself this year.

-And while we hope that at least some of the tips in this article will be helpful, if you do feel particularly low this Christmas and you need somewhere to turn, you can contact Samaritans or The Silver Line 24 hours a day, seven days a week – where someone will be able to offer you a listening ear and some kind words.
+While we hope that at least some of the tips in this article will be helpful, if you do feel particularly low this Christmas and need somewhere to turn, you can contact Samaritans or The Silver Line.
+Their telephone lines are open 24 hours a day, seven days a week and someone will be able to offer you a listening ear and some kind words.

 Are you spending Christmas alone this year?
 Do you have any plans similar to those in this article?
 Or perhaps you have some additional ideas of things to do if you’re spending Christmas alone?
-We’d love to hear from you in the comments below.
+We’re interested to hear from you in the comment below.